Item Prep, Entry, Pricing & Tagging

 - Tagging Gun.
 Tags should be attached to clothing with a tagging gun (preferred), or safety pins.
 Tagging guns are available at your local office supply store (Office Max, Staples, etc.) and on websites such as Amazon.com and StoreSupply.com.

-- White/off-white card stock.
+- White card stock.
 Regular printer paper makes for flimsy tags that do not scan well and will not be accepted.
-Please only use white/off-white 65lb. card stock when printing your tags.
+Please only use white 65lb. card stock when printing your tags.
 Card stock can be found at WalMart and your local office supply store.
 No textured/glossy paper.

 - Safety Pins.
 It is good to have a variety of sizes.
 ABSOLUTELY NO straight pins!
 Straight pins are dangerous to our shoppers and volunteers!
 Tip: look for heavier-weight pins; Walmart carries a good selection.
 I hate to say this as I LOVE The Dollar Tree, but their safety pins are no good!

 - Hangers.
 Shirt and pant hangers in appropriate sizes.
 Many retailers throw away their plastic hangers.
 Save them from the landfill!
 Check out dry-cleaners and retail stores and ask if they have any hangers you can pick up.
 Check Freecycle.com and Craigslist.
 These are just a few sources of free hangers.
 Regular size wire hangers work for all but the smallest sizes (NB-3 months); you can secure pants with safety pins to the angled sides of wire hangers as well (children's only).
-Men's and Women's pants, skirts, and shorts MUST be on clip-style pants hangers (you may purchase them from The Treasure Chest Sale if you have trouble sourcing them; it adult pants/skirts/shorts are attached with safety pins at drop-off, consignor will have to switch them to clip hangers on site).
+Men's and Women's pants, skirts, and shorts MUST be on clip-style pants hangers (you may purchase them from The Treasure Chest Sale if you have trouble sourcing them; it adult pants/skirts/shorts are attached with safety pins or folded over the middle of a hanger at drop-off, TTCS will pull them, re-hang them properly, and deduct $2 per item from consignor checks).
 WalMart also sells shirt hangers for around 10 cents each.

 - Packing Tape.
 Little fingers will be in attendance at the sale and they love to take things apart!
 Packing tape works wonders for securing toys, sealing DVD and game cases, and of course, attaching your tags.
 Do not be stingy with the tape; we cannot sell an item without a tag, so secure the tags with as much tape as you need!
 However, do not tape over the barcode.